Scaling law for a buckled elastic filament in a shear flow: Approximate analytical solution at large values of Lg

 \section{Approximate analytical solution at large values of \texorpdfstring{$\tilde{\chi}$}{Lg}}

-In this section, we obtain a simple analytical approximation of eigenvalues and eigenfunctions in Eq.~\eqref{unieq} for elastica in a shear flow.
+In this section, we propose a simple analytical approximation of the most unstable eigenvalues and eigenfunctions in Eq.~\eqref{unieq} for elastica in a shear flow.
 We assume that a~hydrodynamic forcing dominates an internal elasticity of a~filament, and the elastoviscous number $\eta$ is large.
-We restrict to such angles $\theta$ and $\phi$ that $\tilde\chi\!=\!-\eta\sin(2\phi)\sin^2 \theta$ is large.
+We restrict to such angles $\theta$ and $\phi$ that $\tilde\chi\!=\!-\eta\sin(2\phi)\sin^2 \theta$ is also large.
+We focus on $\tilde{\chi} \ge 1.5\cdot 10^4$.